MIAMI CHILD CUSTODY LAWYER PROTECTING FAMILIES

 In Florida, courts determine all matters relating to custody of children according to the best interests of the child and the Uniform Child Custody Jurisdiction and Enforcement Act.
 Absent a history of abuse or neglect, children should have frequent and continuing contact with both parents.
 Both parents should participate in and bear the responsibilities of child rearing following a divorce or dissolution of marriage.

-Fathers are accorded the same consideration as mothers in determining primary residence, regardless of the age or sex of the child.
-When ordering a parenting and time-sharing plan for the child, the court's primary consideration is the best interest of the child.
+Fathers are accorded the same consideration as mothers establishing a parenting plan with time-sharing, regardless of the age or sex of the child.
+When ordering a parenting and time-sharing plan for the child, the court’s primary consideration is the best interest of the child.
 To determine the best interest of the child, the court considers:

-- Facilitate and encourage a close and continuing parent-child relationship, to honor the time-sharing schedule, and to be reasonable when changes are required
+- The demonstrated capacity and dispostion of each parent to facilitate and encourage a close and continuing parent-child relationship, to honor the time-sharing schedule, and to be reasonable when changes are required.

-- Determine, consider and act upon the needs of the child as opposed to the needs or desires of the parent
+- The demonstrated capacity and disposition of each parent to determine, consider, and act upon the needs of the child as opposed to the needs to desires of the parent.

 - The geographic viability of the parenting plan, with special attention paid to the needs of school-age children and the amount of time to be spent traveling to effectuate the parenting plan.
 This factor does not create a presumption for or against relocation of either parent with a child.